julelang/jule/README.md

 <h2 id="contributing">Contributing</h2>

 Thanks in advance for your contribution to Jule! \
-Every contribution, big or small, to Jule is greatly appreciated.
+Every contribution, big or small, to Jule, is greatly appreciated.

 The Jule project uses issues only for bug reports and proposals. \
 To contribute, please read the [contribution guidelines](https://jule.dev/contribute). \